 You can check for high humidity levels in your home by watching for condensation buildup on walls, pipes, and windows.
 The Environmental Protection Agency recommends that indoor humidity in a home or commercial facility is kept from 30% to 60%.

 5. Clean out roof gutters.

 In many cases, roof mold growth may be related to the simple issue of full gutters that have begun to leak.
 It’s important to clean roof gutters regularly and repair them as needed, especially after a heavy storm.

 Roof Mold Problems in the Tri-State Area?

-Contact the roofing experts at A & J Reliable to help remove, protect and prevent future roof mold problems.
+Contact the roofing experts at A & J Reliable, Inc. to help remove, protect and prevent future roof mold problems.
 Proudly serving New York, New Jersey, and Connecticut.
 Contact us today for a FREE roof inspection to understand the full extent of the mold problems on your roofing structure.